-ARTC will not treat you differently if you file a grievance.
+Arkansas Total Care will not treat you differently if you file a grievance.
 Filing a grievance will not affect your healthcare services.
-For ARTC to completely review your concern, please provide:
+For Arkansas Total Care to review your concern, you must provide the following information:

-• Your first and last name
+- Your first and last name

-- ARTC Member ID Number
+- Your Arkansas Total Care Member ID Number

-- Phone number
+- Your phone number

-- What you are unhappy with
+- Details about what you are unhappy with

 - What you would like to happen when contacting us to file a grievance

-The member, member's authorized representative, or member's provider may file a grievance orally or in writing.
+You or your authorized representative can file a grievance orally or in writing.
 We will help you fill out any forms to file a grievance.
-This includes, but is not limited to, providing interpreter services and telephone assistance.
-We will let you know that we have received a grievance from you within five (5) business days.
-If you file a grievance orally, we will send a letter that confirms we received your grievance.
+This includes providing interpreter services and telephone assistance.

+We will let you know that we have received a grievance from you within five business days.
+If you file a grievance orally, we will send a letter that confirms we got your grievance.
 This letter will include a written summary of the grievance.